selimchiki/AppleWatchFaces/readme.md

 ## TODO:
-- fix warnings in IB
-- fix warnings in logs
 - add shapes / textures for backgrounds ( so we can have things like vinyl record )
 - save load themes / default faces
 - save / load current settings on watch